noopkat/electric-io/CONTRIBUTING.md

 PRs are welcomed, and you will find lots of support from the Noopkat family if you're not sure about how to approach something.
 Issues marked [Help Wanted](https://github.com/noopkat/electric-io/labels/help%20wanted) or [Good First Issue](https://github.com/noopkat/electric-io/labels/good%20first%20issue) would be good starting points.

+The easiest way to review a pull request for a project maintainer is by submitting a pull request from a copy of the remote repository (usually called “fork”).
+In most cases, you won’t have the permission to push your changes directly to the project when contributing to open source software.

+While on the Github webpage for this repository, you should see a 'fork' button.
+Please fork this repo.
+From this online copy (fork), you can create pull requests if you push commits to it.

+Clone your new fork to your computer with: `git clone --origin fork <your fork's url>`

+Then, check out a new branch with `git checkout -b my-branch-name`

+Create your code / documentation changes in this branch, and commit when done.
+Once done, `git push fork your-branch-name`

+Once this is finished pushing, you can go to your fork on GitHub.
+It should now ask you right away if you want to create a pull request.
+Clicking that button should set you up with a text field just like when creating a new issue on GitHub.
+Fill it out and submit the pull request.
+Then, we can review it “Pull requests” in this original repository.

 ### Merge Conflicts

 There are times where, after seeing a very good contribution, there are some really confusing merge conflicts.
 This can be very frustrating for maintainers, who may not understand how to resolve a variety of merge conflicts you and/or others introduced.